 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical romance is a paperback edition that was published by Dell on March 1, 2005 and has 365 pages.
+historical romance that was published by Dell on March 1, 2005 and has 365 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Slightly Married, Slightly Wicked, Slightly Tempted, Slightly Scandalous, A Summer to Remember, Simply Unforgettable, Simply Love, Simply Magic
+Other books by this author which I have reviewed include Slightly Married, Slightly Wicked, Slightly Tempted, Slightly Scandalous, A Summer to Remember, Simply Unforgettable, Simply Love, Simply Magic

 Sixth and last in the Bedwyn Saga historical romance series set in the Regency period.
 The couple focus is on Wulfric Bedwyn, Duke of Bewcastle, and Christine Derrick.